Malinda S. Smith: Research

 Smith's work has been cited, or she has been quoted on topics related to her work, in news outlets like the Edmonton Journal, the Calgary Herald, CBC News, The Globe and Mail, The Toronto Star, Maclean's, and La Rotonde.

 Positions

 Smith has been the President and the Vice President of the Canadian regional branch of the International Studies Association, and was its 2018-19 Distinguished Scholar.
 She has also served as the President and the Vice President of the Academic Women's Association at the University of Alberta.
 She has also been the Vice President for Equity Issues at the Canadian Federation for the Humanities and Social Sciences, and a Provost Fellow in Equity, Diversity, and Inclusion Policy at the University of Alberta.

 In 2020, Smith was named the inaugural Vice Provost (Equity, Diversity, and Inclusion) at the University of Calgary in Calgary, Alberta, with a starting date in August 2020.
-She was appointed an Associate Vice President Research (EDI) at the University of Calgary in 2021.